awsm-research/Flax_T5_Pre-training/README.md

 #### The pre-training setting above is the default setting provided by authors of Transformers library.
 #### Please modify to fit your needs.
 **--model_name_or_path** / **--config_name** / **--tokenizer_name**

-Those parameters are related to the model checkpoint used to initialize your T5 model to be pre-trained, this can either be a local path or the model provided on the API provided by Huggingface Team.
+These parameters are related to the model checkpoint used to initialize your T5 model to be pre-trained, this can either be a local path or the model provided on the API provided by Huggingface Team.
+#### If your checkpoint model is a flax model, please change "--from_pt" to "--from_flax"
+#### By default, the script accepts a checkpoint model in PyTorch format.